 What Is Die-Cutting and How Is It Used for Custom Labels?

-Die-cutting is the converting step that cuts printed label stock into your exact outline while keeping every label registered on its liner.
-We can kiss-cut for clean peel-and-place, add windows or peel tabs, and hold consistent pitch for applicators.
-The real advantage is line stability: less misplacement, fewer jams, cleaner cosmetics, and more reliable scans.
-When we match face film, adhesive, and liner to your surface and environment, labels stay down through heat, handling, and time.
-Without constant operator babysitting.
+Die-cutting is the converting step that cuts printed label stock into your exact outline while keeping every label registered on its liner for fast peel-and-place.
+We can kiss-cut for clean release, add windows or peel tabs, and hold consistent pitch for applicators.
+The real advantage is production stability: predictable placement, clean edges, reliable adhesion over time, and fewer jams at speed—so your line runs without constant babysitting.

 Why do custom labels fail in real manufacturing?